fransie/spotistats/README.md

 <YOUR_CLIENT_SECRET>
 ```

-Make sure to never publish your credentials.
-The .gitignore includes the credentials file.
+:warning: Make sure never to publish your credentials!

-Replace the username and playlist variables in the main function of ``main.py`` to compare two public playlists.
-The program prints the names of the songs that exist in both playlist to stdout.
+Next, in your Spotify App, click "Edit Settings", add the following string to "Redirect URIs":
+`http://localhost:8080` and save the settings.

+## Usage

+Go to the folder `spotitats`, run the command `flask run` and go to http://127.0.0.1:5000/ to use the app.